For any questions, do not hesitate to ask:

 - Employ continuous development/deployment strategies to make the platform available early and then expand it over time

-- Work directly with public health experts and other stakeholder to refine the platform
+- Work directly with public health experts and other stakeholders to refine the platform

 - Work with our team to facilitate a coordinated approach to optimizing testing locations and strategies